apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Represents the total number of pods that require execution of configuration changes.</p>
+<p>expectedCount is the number of pods that need to be executed for configuration changes.</p>
 </td>
 </tr>
 <tr>